|Liz Langham, BS, MS

 North Yarmouth, ME 04097

 207 837 1613

-Liz Langham, MS, CPDT, is a Certified Professional Dog Trainer (CCPDT.org) and a member of The Association of Pet Dog Trainers (APDT.com).
+Liz Langham, BS, MS, is a member of The Association of Pet Dog Trainers (APDT.com).
 She is the owner of Tree Frog Farm Dog Training and Agility, a business located in North Yarmouth, Maine.
 She successfully helps people understand their dogs behaviors through guidance, training, and even some moral support.
 Liz has been training dogs since 1994.

 In addition, Liz has attended numerous dog related seminars:

 Other InstructorsCindy Ratner is one of our agility instructors.
 She has had dogs since birth and has been training and competing with her dogs since the 1980's.
 Her training emphasizes relationship, communication, and foundation.
 She is known for being very clear and motivational with her instruction and for holding classes that are relaxed, yet challenging.
 Her goal is to provide flexible instruction so as to meet the needs of the hobbyist as well as those of the serious competitor.

 Cindy has lived with and/or trained dogs from every group, including mix-breeds and rescues.
 Her dogs have competed in and hold numerous titles in agility and obedience, have dabbled in herding and conformation, have modeled for print ads, and television commercials and have done therapy work.
 Her dogs have had several national and regional top ten rankings in multiple sports.
 Her Shetland Sheepdog, Shane, has not only earned the coveted ADCh or Agility Dog Champion title, but was on the podium at the 2005 USDAA National Championships placing 3rd in the Veteran's Grand Prix at the age of 13.
 She currently competes in agility with her two Border Collies, Page & BAM!, and is training her first terrier, Jonesy.